rdwrome/261sp24/05Functions/Power.md

-# Homework - Functions
+# Power

+1. Create a file called 'Power.py'
-Write a program that prints out a graph of `y = x^2` (^2 means power of 2) horizontally.
+- Write a program that prints out a graph of `y = x^2` (^2 means power of 2) horizontally.
 The print out of the graph should look like the following:

 ```
 ****************************************************************